Medically reviewed by Drugs.com. Last updated on Oct 14, 2022.

 If you think you've been bitten and have signs and symptoms of Lyme disease — particularly if you live in an area where Lyme disease is common — contact your doctor.
 Treatment for Lyme disease is more effective if begun early.

 See your doctor even if symptoms disappear

-It's important to consult your doctor even if signs and symptoms disappear — the absence of symptoms doesn't mean the disease is gone.
-Left untreated, Lyme disease can spread to other parts of your body from several months to years after infection, causing arthritis and nervous system problems.
-Ticks also can transmit other illnesses, such as babesiosis and Colorado tick fever.
+Visit your doctor even if signs and symptoms disappear — the absence of symptoms doesn't mean the disease is gone.
+Untreated, Lyme disease can spread to other parts of your body for several months to years after infection, causing arthritis and nervous system problems.
+Ticks can also transmit other illnesses, such as babesiosis and Colorado tick fever.

-People with Lyme disease may experience a characteristic bull's-eye rash.
-The rash gradually spreads over a period of days and may eventually reach up to 12 inches (30 centimeters) across.
+People with Lyme disease might get a characteristic bull's-eye rash.
+The rash gradually spreads over a period of days and can eventually reach up to 12 inches (30 centimeters) across.

-In the United States, Lyme disease is caused by Borrelia burgdorferi and Borrelia mayonii bacteria, carried primarily by blacklegged or deer ticks.
-The ticks are brown and, when young, often no bigger than a poppy seed, which can make them nearly impossible to spot.
+In the United States, Lyme disease is caused by the bacteria Borrelia burgdorferi and Borrelia mayonii, carried primarily by black-legged or deer ticks.
+Young brown ticks often are no bigger than a poppy seed, which can make them nearly impossible to spot.

 The deer tick (Ixodes scapularis) goes through three life stages.
 Shown from left to right is the adult female, adult male, nymph and larva on a centimeter scale.

 Where you live or vacation can affect your chances of getting Lyme disease.
 So can your profession and the outdoor activities you enjoy.
 The most common risk factors for Lyme disease include: